bimdata/documentation/src/on-premises/getting_started.md

 ### Third-party components
 Bimdata.io softwares need other components to work:
   - [Keycloak](https://www.keycloak.org/): an open-source identify and access management solution used for the authentication,
-  - [Postgresql](https://www.postgresql.org/): an open-source relational database used to store structured data,
+  - [Postgresql](https://www.postgresql.org/): an open-source relational database used to store structured data; Used by all BIMData.io backends and keycloak,
   - [RabbitMQ](https://www.rabbitmq.com): an open-source message broker used for asynchronous communications between our components.
+Used by Workers.

 They can also use some optional components:
   - an SMTP server to send mail,